Blockstream/Jade/docs/index.rst

     {
         "id": "6979",
+        "seqnum": 1
+        "seqlen": 4
         "result": <psbt bytes>
     }

+* NOTE: 'seqnum' and 'seqlen' indicate if the data is complete.
+If 'seqlen' is greater than 1, the caller will have to send 'get_extended_data' messages to fetch the complete data.
+See get_extended_data_request_.
 * 'result' is the input psbt updated with any generated signatures.
+* NOTE: if 'get_extended_data' calls are needed, the bytes payload of the messages must be concatenated to yield the complete psbt.

 Indices and tables
 ==================